Language Servers

 Vale supports linting source code comments in a number of languages ↗

-You must install both vale
+You must install both vale and vale-ls into your $PATH and add it to each

 language you wish to lint, for example: